Chief Executive Officer & Founder

 Between 2008-2012, Alison ran Lively Minds on a voluntary basis alongside her job as a Government Lawyer.
 In recognition of her efforts in 2010, she was shortlisted for the Vodafone World of Difference Award.
 In 2011, she won the Civil Service Award for Volunteering and in 2012, was short-listed for a Ghana UK-Based Achievement Award.

-In 2013, was a finalist in the Clarins Dynamisante Woman of the Year Award.
+In 2013, she was a finalist in the Clarins Dynamisante Woman of the Year Award.
 In September 2012 The Waterloo Foundation generously gave us a grant to cover Alison’s salary and allow her to work for the charity full time.
 Alison now divides her time between Ghana, Uganda and the UK.

 Alison worked as a lawyer in Central Government for 7 years, working in the Treasury Solicitor’s Department, Ministry of Justice and the Ministry of Defence.
 Before that spent 2 years training at Clifford Chance LLP.
 Prior to that she studied Modern History at St John’s College, Oxford University.